petrickjerico/snapsheet_app/README.md

 ## Bulk-Upload Receipts
 Scan multiple receipt images form the gallery and extract the data at once.
+Users can review and fix the data captured before confirming all the receipts. <br>
 <img src="/gifs/bulk-scan.gif?raw=true" alt="bulk-scan" width="200"/>

 ## Custom Dashboard